futuresuper/fs-website-2021/src/pages/blog/how-to-read-your-annual-member-statement.md

 ### Your Beneficiaries

-This shows who you have nominated to receive your super and/or insurance benefit if you die.
-If you do not nominate a beneficiary, the Trustee of Future Super will have the final say as to who should receive your benefits.
-You can read about [how to nominate a beneficiary here.](https://futuresuper.groovehq.com/help/benefici)

 ![](https://res.cloudinary.com/fdq5gvf9pls/image/upload/c_scale,w_680/v1639567989/Member%20Statement%20blog/Beneficiary_Details_uqci1k.png)

 This shows who you have nominated to receive your super and/or insurance benefit if you die.
 These nominations can be applied as binding or non-binding.